 Ah, the White Russian.
-It’s a classic, albeit one that’s properly filed under “guilty pleasures” in the recipe box.
-But this well-known blend of vodka, coffee liqueur and heavy cream is full of surprises.
-Here are five White Russian facts that you probably didn’t know:
+It’s a classic, albeit one that’s duly filed under “guilty pleasures” in the recipe box.
+But this well-known blend of vodka, coffee liqueur and heavy cream is full of surprises—including six White Russian facts you probably didn’t know:

 1. It’s Relatively Modern